exploratory-io/book/import/mongodb.md

 ![](images/import-mongo-agg-dialog.png)

 The aggregation pipeline has an internal optimization phase that provides improved performance for certain sequences of operators.
-For details, see (Aggregation Pipeline Optimization)[https://docs.mongodb.com/manual/core/aggregation-pipeline-optimization/]
+For details, see [Aggregation Pipeline Optimization](https://docs.mongodb.com/manual/core/aggregation-pipeline-optimization/)

-See [An Introduction to MongoDB Query for Beginners](https://blog.exploratory.io/an-introduction-to-mongodb-query-for-beginners-bd463319aa4c) for each Input Parameter details.

 ## 4. Import